seqeralabs/action-tower-launch/README.md

 ### Minimal example

-This runs the current GitHub repository pieline on [Nextflow Tower](https://tower.nf) at the current commit hash when pushed to the `dev` branch.
+This runs the current GitHub repository pipeline on [Nextflow Tower](https://tower.nf) at the current commit hash when pushed to the `dev` branch.
 The workflow runs on the user's personal workspace.

 ```yaml
 on: